CorporateRewards/docs-myrewards/source/includes/api/performance/_self_claims.md

 Parameter | Type | Description
 --------- | ---- | ----
 points_value | `integer` | Optional.
 If provided, the value of points awarded for the claim will be updated to match the value supplied.
+If the value exceeds the available programme budget, an error will be returned and the claim will not be approved.